The following post is from Celestine of The Personal Excellence Blog: Are You Focusing on the Right Things?

 What are your goals and dreams?
 Knowing your longer-term vision helps you evaluate whether you are doing the right things.
 People often do not do what matters because they do not know what they want to do.
 I have a client who keeps procrastinating on his work responsibilities, and we found out it’s because he had no goals that inspired him.
 We then worked on identifying his personal goals, which brought a renewed drive and enthusiasm.
 Get clear on your goals, and your focus will come back in.

 4. Plan ahead

 Planning lets you think about how you want to spend the time ahead so you can use it most effectively.
 Plan out your days and what you want to do.
 Even if they don’t pan out perfectly, you’d still be doing better than if you don’t have a plan at all.

 5. Regular review sessions

-Review brings accountability to your goals.
-If you’re regularly reviewing your actions and results, in a matter of time you’ll learn to focus on the important things so you get the best results for your effort and time.
+The review brings accountability to your goals.
+If you’re regularly reviewing your actions and results, you’ll learn to focus on the important things to get the best results for your effort and time.
 My review sessions always give me a renewed focus afterward on what I should concentrate on.

 Are you focusing on the right things?
-How do the tips above apply for you?
+How do the tips above apply to you?
 Do you have your own tips to share on how to focus better?
 Please share below.

 |Celestine Chua writes at The Personal Excellence Blog on how to achieve personal excellence and live your best life.
 Get her free ebook, 101 Things To Do Before You Die, now by signing up for her free newsletter.
 Get her RSS feed directly and add her on Twitter @celestinechua.|